 Cancers of the tongue present at various stages of advancement.
 Early stage cancers are smaller and spread to lymph nodes less commonly.
 Advanced tumours are larger, involve more tissues and have a higher rate of spread to the neck lymph nodes.
 Even small tumours have the potential to spread to nodes and treatment the neck must be considered when treating all cases of oral cavity cancer.
 Tongue cancers are staged according to the AJCC staging system where smaller tumours (<4cm) are staged T1 and T2 and larger tumours (>4cm) are staged T3 and T4.

 Most early tumours are best managed by a single modality and surgery is the mainstay of treatment.
 The portion of tongue containing the cancer is excised with a margin of surrounding normal tissue.
 The defect is either closed primarily,left to granulate or reconstructed with a free flap depending on the size and components involved.
 See article on head and neck reconstruction.

 If the primary lesion is very small (<1cm) and thin (<4mm) and there are no palpable lymph nodes in the neck it may be reasonable to not remove any lymph nodes and await the pathology results of the primary.
 If there are poor features or the lesion is deepr than 4mm, a neck dissection is recommended.
 For any T1 lesions larger than this or T2 lesions with a N0 neck, selective neck dissection is recommended.

-If there is positive neck disease then a therapuetic neck dissection is recommended and the extent of the dissection depends on the size, number and levels of involved nodes.
+If there are positive neck nodes, a therapuetic neck dissection is recommended and the extent of the neck dissection depends on the size, number and levels of involved nodes.

-Post operative radiotherapy is recommended if there are poor primary pathology features or particularly if there are more than one lymph node involved or there is spread of tumour outside the lymph node (extranodal extension of tumour)
+Post operative radiotherapy is given for poor primary pathology features or if more than one lymph node is involved or there is spread of tumour outside the lymph node (extranodal extension of tumour)

 Advanced Tongue Cancers T3 and T4